sne21star/mediapipe/README.md

 See mobile, desktop and Google Coral [examples](mediapipe/docs/examples.md).

 ## Documentation
-We will soon create Documentation to help with the changes we created in this framework.
+We will soon create Documentation to help understand the changes we made in this framework.

 ## Publications
 * [On-Device, Real-Time Hand Tracking with MediaPipe](https://ai.googleblog.com/2019/08/on-device-real-time-hand-tracking-with.html)